Learn How to Present a Completed Feasibility Study

 How to Assemble Your Feasibility Study

 How you present your final study is just as important as the information it contains.
-If you have a lot of material put it in a portfolio or binder.
-Finding information easily and quickly is important to busy lenders and investors, so include tabs (type them it at all possible) to indicate each component in your study.
+If you have a lot of material, organize it into a portfolio or binder.
+Finding information easily and quickly is important to executives, managers, lenders, and investors, so include tabs (type them if at all possible) to indicate each component in your study.

-Although you write your conclusion last, it serves as a summary of all the detail in your study.
-You can place it at the end of your document (before any exhibits and attachments), but placing it first (after the table of contents) sets the tone and identifies key issues for the reader to be aware of even before they read the rest of the study.
+Although you write your conclusion last, it serves as a summary of the details in your study.
+You can place it at the end of your document (before any exhibits and attachments), but placing it after the table of contents sets the tone and highlights key issues for the reader to be aware of before they read the rest of the study.